PrajwalKalpande/YOLO-for-Object-Detection/README.md

 How to run:

-1. Click on the colab notebook links(*provided in Report.pdf Section VII*)
+1. Click on "Open in Colab" in the colab notebook
 2. Save a copy to your Google Colab account
 3. Download the [car.zip dataset](https://www.kaggle.com/sshikamaru/car-object-detection) and save it in your Google Drive (*only for Object_detection_using_pretrainedYolov5.ipynb*)
 4. Follow the instructions in the files and run them